Simmer (song): Lyrics

-Reception
+Critical reception

-Cat Zhang from Pitchfork said: "The first word of Williams' new debut solo single, 'Simmer,' is an enunciated 'rage'.
+Cat Zhang from Pitchfork said: "The first word of Williams' new debut solo single, 'Simmer', is an enunciated 'rage'.
 It hangs in the air like a provocation before she finishes: '... is a quiet thing'", also noticing the lack of "distorted, thrashing guitar[s]"; instead, saying it is accented by watery harp and ominous vocal harmonies.
 She also added: "Like a soundtrack song, 'Simmer' sets a mood and asks some hazy rhetorical questions—but too often, this story feels as though it could be passed off to anybody".